-It was time to say goodbye to Microsoft’s internal instance of System Center Operations Manager (SCOM), and it was Dana Baxter who got the nod to lead the effort.
+It was time to modernize monitoring as part of Microsoft’s transition to a DevOps engineering model, and it was Dana Baxter who got the nod to lead the effort.

 “At Microsoft, we want to move to native Azure services,” says Baxter, a senior service engineer in Microsoft Core Services Engineering and Operations (CSEO).
 Baxter’s team is centralized and provides monitoring and management operations to support infrastructure for the internal applications at Microsoft.